srjturner/abdicate/README.md

 ### @Requires

 The @Requires annotation lists the logical names of the parameters to your function.
 These need not have any correspondence to module names or paths, they just need to match the names of Objects that can be provided from the Context.

+The value can be a simple string, for a single dependency:

     /**
-     * @Requires ['db.uri']
+     * @Requires ['my.foo']
      */
+    module.exports.singledependency = function(foo) {
+      ...
+    }

+or for many dependencies it should be an array of strings:

+    /**
+     * @Requires ['my.foo', 'my.bar']
+     */
-    module.exports.connect = function(uri, callback) {
+    module.exports.multipledependencies = function(foo, bar) {
       ...
     }

 ### @Provides

 The @Provides annotation defines a provider of Objects within the Context.
 It has 3 attributes: